chronictanvi/blog/posts/Pain.md

 [^7]: Lovink, My First Recession: Critical Internet Culture in Transition (Amsterdam, 2003), p.
 12.
 [^8]: See McKenzie Wark, “The Weird Global Media Event and the Tactical Intellectual [Version 3.0],” in New Media, Old Media: A History and Theory Reader, ed.
 Chun and Thomas Keenan (New York, 2006), pp. 265–76.

 IMAGE: by Hiller Goodspeed.
-Maybe This Time They WIll Understand.
+Maybe This Time They Will Understand.